List of Star Wars films: The Clone Wars (2008)

 Preceding the airing of the animated TV series in late 2008, the theatrical feature Star Wars: The Clone Wars was compiled from episodes "almost [as] an afterthought."
-It reveals that Anakin trained an apprentice between Attack of the Clones and Revenge of the Sith; the series explains Padawan Ahsoka Tano's absence from the latter film.
+It reveals that Anakin trained an apprentice between Attack of the Clones and Revenge of the Sith; the series explains padawan Ahsoka Tano's absence from the latter film.
 The film and series exist in the same level of canon as the episodic and anthology films.

 Live-action films

 Before selling Lucasfilm to Disney in 2012, and parallel to his development of a sequel trilogy, George Lucas and original trilogy co-screenwriter Lawrence Kasdan started development on a standalone film about a young Han Solo.
 In February 2013, Disney CEO Bob Iger made public the development of a Kasdan film and Entertainment Weekly reported that it would focus on Han Solo.
 Disney CFO Jay Rasulo has described the standalone films as origin stories.
 Lucasfilm president Kathleen Kennedy confirmed that there was "no attempt being made to carry characters (from the standalone films) in and out of the saga episodes."
-The standalone films released so far are subtitled "A Star Wars Story".
+The standalone films are subtitled "A Star Wars Story".